elidoran/node-regex-named-groups/README.md

   names:names
   preserve:true # preserves the usual array returned by exec()

-# the values are prefixed with a dollar sign to avoid name conflicts
+# the key is prefixed with a dollar sign to avoid name conflicts
 result.$array = # the usual result returned by exec()
 ```